 The Lamiaceae

 Within the Lamiaceae are many aromatic and culinary herbs, like basil, beebalm, bergamot, giant hyssop, lavender, mint, oregano, rosemary, sage, salvia, and thyme.
-Usually plants in this family have four-sided stems, two-lipped (bilabiate) flowers often arranged in a verticillaster, and fruits consisting of four, dry, one-seeded nutlets.
-For example, the showy, bilabiate flowers of native perennial Monarda fistulosa (wild bergamot) are clustered in a rounded, terminal head and as the petals fall away, nutlets begin to form in the calyxes that turn from green to brown as the seeds ripen.
-The flowers of native pollinator magnet Pycnanthemum muticum (short-toothed mountain mint), arranged in dense terminal and axillary verticillasters, develop into schizocarps, which each separate into four nutlets.
+Usually plants in this family have four-sided stems, two-lipped (bilabiate) flowers often arranged in a verticillaster, and fruits, which the Flora of Virginia calls schizocarps, consisting of four, dry, one-seeded nutlets.
+Examples include native perennials Monarda fistulosa (wild bergamot), whose showy, bilabiate flowers are clustered in mostly solitary, terminal verticillasters and as the petals fall away, nutlets begin to form in the calyxes that turn from green to brown as the seeds ripen and Pycnanthemum muticum (short-toothed mountain mint), whose flowers are arranged in dense terminal and axillary verticillasters.
 Unusual for this family are the four nutlets of native shrub Callicarpa americana (American beauty-berry), which rather than dry are found within a fleshy drupe.

 The Verbenaceae